Aesthetic Plastic Surgeons

 Areas of the face and neck in particular around the jowl and jaw line are especially prone to the ageing process.
 Though these changes are gradual, wrinkles and other signs of ageing can make individuals feel older than they really are.

-Douglas McGeorge provides a type of facelift surgery which involves the lifting and realignment of facial and neck skin, usually by lifting the deeper layers of the face and neck.
+We perform a type of facelift surgery which involves the lifting and realignment of facial and neck skin, lifting the deeper layers of the face and neck, to achieve a better and longer lasting result.

 Gone are the days of pulling hard on the skin, giving patients that windswept look.
 Surgery should leave a natural appearance.
 Facelifting is often performed in combination with other facial cosmetic procedures, particularly eyelid surgery.